progressive-instruments/phrasa-docs/docs/getting_started.md

   sections.4.pitch.grid (scale d-maj)
 ```

-`Phrase-2`
+`Template-2`

-The file `Base-Phrase` is the base section of the piece, defines the base pitch and tempo.
+The file `Composition` is the base section of the piece, defines the base pitch and tempo.

-The `use` expressions import the entire content of the 2 external `phrase` files.
+The `use` expressions import the entire content of the 2 external `template` files.

-In the 2 phrase files we created `branches` by the names: `cymbals`, `kicks` and `bass`.
+In the 2 template files we created `branches` by the names: `cymbals`, `kicks` and `bass`.

 A branch is a new section derived from the context of it's parent section, taking it's own path with it's own inner sections, sequences and other things.
 It gives you the freedom to create multiple parallel structures and define events within each of them.

-In `Phrase-1` we are using a sampler instrument by the name of `drums`.
+In `Template-1` we are using a sampler instrument by the name of `drums`.
 Events for sampler instruments contain the property `sample` which sets the desired sample to be played.

 Try out and replace `drums` it with any other sampler instrument in [this list](sampler.md)